 So White Balance is off a little here (NOT because it says 5900K, but because the card is obviously a bit red, studio flash at about 1/4 power), but the point is, notice the multiple histogram spikes at the right end of the Red, Green, Blue channels.
 The large spike is obviously the white card, which is major here (large mass of same one color, more pixels than any other bright color here), easily seen, no mistaking it in the histogram.
 Neutral color is defined as having equal RGB components, but these now are not equal.
 Red has higher values than blue here.
 These spikes are the RGB components of this color of this card... but they are not equal RGB components, which neutral white ought to be.
 And the card is neutral white, so our goal is clear.

-Now suppose... what if in #4, this picture out of the camera accidentally used incandescent white balance? - Giving it a heavy blue cast, since the promised orange incandescent light was not actually present (created here with 2900K White Balance, same result as if camera did it).
-It really doesn't matter, since it is Raw, we can still set it any way we wish now.
-Flash White Balance here and now would have been fairly close, like if the camera had done it — not perfect, but in the ballpark, it was flash after all.
+Now suppose... what if in #4, this picture out of the camera accidentally used incandescent white balance?
+Which would give it a heavy blue cast, since the promised orange incandescent light was not actually present (created here with 2900K White Balance, same result as if camera did it).
+Saying, incandescent light is normally expected to be orange, but that WB setting expects that and makes it more blue to correct it.
+This light was not incandescent though, so now we still see that blue correction.
+It really doesn't matter, since it is Raw, we can still set WB any way we wish now.
+Flash White Balance here would have been fairly close, like if the camera had done it — not perfect, we never know the exact WB value, but in the ballpark, it was flash after all.
 But see the three widely spaced channel peaks?
-That's the color of the supposedly white card.
+That peak is the color of the white card.
 Blue channel is strong, red is weak, not even close to equal.
 But no problem at all, Raw makes it easy — either just select the Flash White Balance menu to get as close as the camera could have done it, or just click the White Card to be precise.

 The point here was to do an extreme correction shift, to show what White Balance correction does.
 The little animated GIF here shows the histogram as the temperature slider moves up warmer (from 2900K to 5300K), shifting the channels; the blue channel moved down to be lower, darker, and the red channel moved up to be higher, brighter.
 It is an extreme shift, but Green does not shift as much.
 The three peaks are the RGB components of the white card (neutral color when equal, no color cast).
 Clicking the white card would do this more simply, but here, the known white histogram peaks were manually aligned (which does the same thing).